TheFreeman193/PIFS/README.md

 ./pickaprint.sh -c
 ```

-You can copy your own working profiles to the `confirmedpifs` directory and the script will use them when run with `-c`.
+You can copy your own working profiles to the `confirmed` directory and the script will use them when run with `-c`.

 ### Option 2: Manually Selecting a File